unionai/unionai-docs/source/development-cycle/index.md

 * - [Registering workflows](registering-workflows)
   - Register workflows from your local machine to Union.
 * - {doc}`ImageSpec <image-spec>`
-  - Use ImageSpec to create custom container images.
+  - Use ImageSpec to specify custom container images that you build locally and push to a container registry.
 * - {doc}`Managing secrets <managing-secrets>`
   - Create and manage secrets to connect to third-party services.
 * - {doc}`Managing apps <managing-apps>`